Ebay

 Update 26-MAY-2020:

-As if it were possible, it's even worse than that.
+As if it were possible, it's even worse

-The much vaunted "Ebay Multi-Buy discounts" not only
+than that.
+The much vaunted "Ebay Multi-Buy

-issues, they can't find a way to employ call centre staff
+the current virus issues, they can't find a way to

-in such a way that they can work from home, which we know
+employ call centre staff in such a way that they can

-from previous experience that they can.
-So instead
+that they can.
+So instead we are forced to use the

-we are forced to use the text chat system.
-The level
+text chat system.
+The level of deliberately obtuse

 Multi-buy discount for